 -

 We bring together a diverse group of 20-25 youths with various backgrounds.
-You will meet other BIPOC youth participants who are just as eager as you to explore the realms of urban planning, civic governance and action, community engagement, policy, and advocacy.
-You will also meet a diversity of BIPOC mentors and community members working in traditional and non-traditional planning and civics settings, and who are in different stages of their career, local government officials, thought leaders, and subject matter experts!
+You will meet other Black youth participants who are just as eager as you to explore the realms of urban planning, civic governance and action, community engagement, policy, and advocacy.
+You will also meet a diversity of Black mentors and community members working in traditional and non-traditional planning and civics settings, and who are in different stages of their career, local government officials, thought leaders, and subject matter experts!

 -